Courgette Ginger Cake Recipe

 - Preheat the oven to 190'c and grease and line a 2lb loaf tin.

-- Beat the eggs until light and fluffy.
+- Beat the eggs and caster sugar until light and fluffy.

 - Slowly beat in the oil until the mixture forms a batter.